Fourier-Mukai and autoduality for compactified Jacobians II: Introduction

 \subsection{Fine compactified Jacobians of singular curves}

 Before stating our main result, we need to briefly recall how Esteves's fine compactified Jacobians of \emph{reduced} curves are defined in \cite{est1}; we refer the reader to \S\ref{S:comp-Jac} for more details.
 Fine compactified Jacobians of a reduced projective curve $X$ parametrize torsion-free rank-$1$ sheaves on $X$ that are semistable with respect to a general polarization on $X$.
 More precisely, a \emph{polarization} on $X$ is a tuple of rational numbers $\un q=\{\un q_{C_i}\}$, one for each irreducible component $C_i$ of $X$, such that $|\un q|:=\sum_i \un q_{C_i}\in \Z$.
-A torsion-free rank-1 sheaf $I$ on $X$ of degree $\deg I:=\chi(I)-\chi(\O_X)$ equal to $|\un q|$ is called \emph{$\un q$-semistable} (resp. \emph{$\un q$-stable}) if for every proper subcurve $Y\subset X$, we have that
+A torsion-free rank-1 sheaf $I$ on $X$ of Euler characteristic $\chi(I):=h^0(X, I)-h^1(X, I)$ equal to $|\un q|$ is called \emph{$\un q$-semistable} (resp. \emph{$\un q$-stable}) if for every non-trivial subcurve $Y\subset X$, we have that

-where $\#(Y\cap \ov{X\setminus Y})$ is the scheme-theoretic intersection of $Y$ with its complementary subcurve $\ov{X\setminus Y}$ and $\deg_Y(I)$ is the degree of the biggest torsion-free quotient of the restriction $I_{|Y}$ of $I$ to the subcurve $Y$.
-A polarization $\un q$ is called {\em general} if there are no strictly $\un q$-semistable sheaves, i.e. if every $\un q$-semistable sheaf is also $\un q$-stable (see Definition \ref{def-int} for a numerical characterization of general polarizations).
+where $I_Y$ is the biggest torsion-free quotient of the restriction $I_{|Y}$ of $I$ to the subcurve $Y$.
+A polarization $\un q$ is called {\em general} if there are no strictly $\un q$-semistable sheaves, i.e. if every $\un q$-semistable sheaf is also $\un q$-stable (see Definition \ref{pola-def} for a numerical characterization of general polarizations).
 A fine compactified Jacobian of $X$ is the fine moduli space $\ov{J}_X(\un q)$ of torsion-free rank-$1$ sheaves of degree $|\un q|$ on $X$ that are $\un q$-semistable (or equivalently $\un q$-stable) with respect to a general polarization $\un q$ on $X$.
-Indeed, it is known that $\ov{J}_X(\un q)$ is a projective scheme over $k$ (see Fact \ref{F:Este-Jac}).
-It is easy to see that if the curve $X$ is integral, then all the fine compactified Jacobians of $X$ are isomorphic among them.
-However, this fails for non-irreducible curves: the authors have found some explicit examples of nodal curves which admit non-isomorphic fine compactified Jacobians (details will be published somewhere else).